- Home

 By placing reading at the heart of our school, we aim to cultivate a community of readers who are confident, competent, and curious learners, ready to embrace the endless possibilities that reading brings to their lives.

-At Pickhurst Infant Academy, reading is an integral part of our curriculum, taking place three times a week in guided reading groups led by a teacher or teaching assistant.
+At Pickhurst Infant Academy, reading is an integral part of our curriculum, taking place three times a week in reading groups led by a teacher or teaching assistant.
 For children who require additional support, one-on-one sessions with a teacher ensure their individual needs are met.
 During these sessions, children work with fully decodable books, allowing them to develop key skills such as decoding, prosody, and comprehension.

 Every class enjoys a daily high-quality story time, where teachers model fluent and expressive reading.
 This not only promotes enjoyment but also encourages discussions about story content, fostering a deeper appreciation for literature.
 We closely monitor children’s reading progress at home and actively encourage parents to engage with us, forming a strong partnership to support their child's development.